tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/导入镜像/导入镜像概述_intl_en.md

 ### Troubleshooting the causes of failure

-For more information on error messages and descriptions, see [Error Code] (# errorcode).
+For more information on error messages and descriptions, see [Error Code](# errorcode).

 #### InvalidUrl: COS URL is invalid